 What is an ESOP?

-ESOP or an Employee Stock option Plan – which is also called as Employee Stock Ownership Plans in India is a system by which a company allows its employees to purchase shares of the company.
+ESOP or an Employee Stock option Plan – which is also called Employee Stock Ownership Plans in India is a system by which a company allows its employees to purchase shares of the company.
 In certain cases, a foreign holding company provides the employees of an Indian subsidiary with such an option.
-Under this scheme, employees are granted options, which allows the employee to buy the stock at a rate below the prevailing market value of the stock or the employee is provided a certain percentage of his/her remuneration in stocks of the company.
+Under this scheme, employees are granted options, which allow the employee to buy the stock at a rate below the prevailing market value of the stock, or the employee is provided a certain percentage of his/her remuneration in stocks of the company.